EVERY Premier League club’s best foreign player... ever!

 Arsenal: Thierry Henry

-The stylish Dennis Bergkamp might be the romantic’s choice, but while the Dutchman was England’s finest player in 1997/98, Henry could claim to hold that title for at least five seasons.
+A romantic might pick Dennis Bergkamp.
+Yet while the stylish Dutch master was easily the best player in England for a season during 1997/98, Henry had a claim to that title for five years or more.

-After arriving in north London from Monaco in 1999, Henry went on to score 226 goals for Arsenal over the next seven years, becoming the Gunners' all-time top scorer in the process.
-The Frenchman won two Premier League titles and two FA Cups under Arsene Wenger, and also helped Arsenal reach the Champions League Final in 2006.
+Signed from Juventus in 1999, Henry became Arsenal’s all-time top scorer in less than seven seasons.
+Of the players who’ve scored 100 Premier League goals, only Sergio Aguero (0.69 goals per game) can better Henry’s 0.68.
+And the French No.14 was so much more than a penalty box predator, as his assist record shows.

+Yet reducing Henry to numbers is to miss the magic.
+He would beat defenders with blistering pace, confound them with tricks and, just occasionally, do something nobody else would even dream of doing.
+A dazzling player who made Match of the Day must-see TV all on his own.

 Bournemouth: Joshua King